 The hash serves the dual purpose of identification as well as integrity verification.
 An identification string which also produces its own integrity is called a self-certifying identifier.

-A Bitcoin wallet is a self-certifying identifier and used also as a secret piece for its private data, which is used to sign transactions, identify ownership, The referenced hash can then be backtracked through the blockchain to validate or proves the balance its Bitcoin wallet.
-The key cannot be changed without having to pass network verification again, Thus eliminating any possibility of double-spending taking place.
+A Bitcoin wallet is a self-certifying identifier and used also as a secret piece for its private data, which is used to sign transactions and identify ownership.
+The referenced hash can then be backtracked through the blockchain to validate or prove the balance of the associated Bitcoin wallet.
+Keys cannot be changed without having to pass network verification again, thus eliminating any possibility of double-spending taking place.
 The process of re-validating will generate a brand new cryptographic hash which is added to the chain.